jurf/jurf.github.io/_posts/2017-04-18-gnome-doesnt-suck-youre-just-using-it-wrong.md

 a dock, keeping the theme.
 And I tried it.
 I slowly changed settings back to defaults, even the wallpaper, and tried to live with it.

-And I realised a lot of things, _exempli gratia_:
+And I realised a lot of things, e.g.:

- * the default un-tweaked `Alt+Tab`is actually much better than having a dock
+* The default un-tweaked `Alt+Tab`is actually much better than having a dock
- * dynamic workspaces are quite good for organising stuff, and that I don’t need to name them/set default workspaces for apps to stay organised
+* Dynamic workspaces are quite good for organising stuff, and that I don’t need to name them/set default workspaces for apps to stay organised
 * I really do not need to minimise windows, and for that one time that is useful I can just use `Super+H`
- * the default theme, even though it took me quite some time  to accept the look (which I later grew to love so much I ported it to GTK+ 2), is much more functional than the others (by that I mean it doesn’t prefer looks over other values), has much better contrast, is much better supported and the bigger paddings make it much nicer to use, especially on non-mouse inputs
+* The default theme, even though it took me quite some time to accept the look (which I later grew to love so much I ported it to GTK+ 2), is much more functional than the others (by that I mean it doesn’t prefer looks over other values), has much better contrast, is much better supported and the bigger paddings make it much nicer to use, especially on non-mouse inputs
- * searching is a really fast way to do stuff
+* Searching is a really fast way to do stuff
- * keyboard shortcuts are powerful enough for a keyboard-centric workflow
+* Keyboard shortcuts are powerful enough for a keyboard-centric workflow

 What has all of this got to do with me?
 ---------------------------------------